 Working Environment Committee

-The safety work of the Department of Energy is organised around the Working Environment Committee.
+The safety work of the Department of Energy Technology is organised around the Working Environment Committee.
 The structure of the Working Environment Committee follows the “Bekendtgørelse nr.
 739 af 22. september 1997” regarding safety and health care in companies.

-The Working Environment Committee is responsible for safety and health conditions in all offices and laboratories under the Department of Energy in both Aalborg and Esbjerg; for all students as well as for all employees.
+The Working Environment Committee is responsible for safety and health conditions in all offices and laboratories under the Department of Energy Technology in both Aalborg and Esbjerg; for all students as well as for all employees.

 Below you will find a list of committee members as well as further practical information about whom to contact regarding each laboratory.

 Members of the Working Environment Committee - Energy Technology

 Students, who want to work in the laboratories, are obliged to attend a Course in Laboratory Safety, before they are allowed to work in the laboratories.
 This also applies to PhD students and guests.
 Employees working with chemicals at Department of Energy Technology are obliged to attend a Course in Chemical safety.
 These courses are held approximately every half year.
 The only possible exception from the mandatory safety course is a comprehensive personal instruction for a specific task in a laboratory.